brf217/VBA/README.md

 # VBA

-* VBA snippets that are helpful for coding Excel
+* VBA snippets that are helpful for coding Excel macros